 While e-commerce continues to grow, the tangible and immediate nature of brick-and-mortar environments provides a unique opportunity for businesses to leverage human psychology and boost spontaneous buying, emphasizing the need for a well-crafted in-store strategy to complement online efforts.

-45% more impulse buys are made by single shoppers compared to married shoppers.
+Single shoppers make 45% more impulse buys compared to married shoppers.

 Marketing strategies and product placements targeting single individuals may yield higher returns in terms of impulsive purchases.
 Understanding the distinct consumer buying behavior of single shoppers versus married ones enables businesses to tailor their promotional efforts accordingly.

-Only 13% of buyers make impulse purchases on a planned shopping trip.
+Only 13% of buyers engage in planned impulse buying on a shopping trip.

 While a majority of buyers may adhere to predetermined shopping lists during planned trips, the 13% engagement in impulse buying suggests that there is still room to influence purchasing decisions through targeted marketing, appealing displays, and strategic product placements.